m-c-hill/NewBank/README.md

 SENDER_PASSWORD

-### Using the TWILIO Monitor to see the SMS delivery status and messaging activity log.
+### Using the TWILIO Monitor To See the SMS Delivery Status and Messaging Activity Log.

 Twilio service free trial gives the user a free US Mobile number to send the texts from.
 TWILIO_TRIAL_NUMBER is that number.
 For this project this number acts as our Bank System's number.
 You can enter your number in MY_PHONE_NUMBER to receive the messages.

 Every country has alphanumeric sender ID requirements and when an entity wants to send an SMS, they need to register their information.
 We tried with Ece's American number as a proof of concept.
 Please check if your country has a requirement from this link before setting the variables. https://support.twilio.com/hc/en-us/articles/223133767-International-support-for-Alphanumeric-Sender-ID (International support for Alphanumeric Sender ID).

 Please click on the monitor tab on the left side of the page. (circled in red)

 <img width="807" alt="Screen Shot 2021-08-10 at 13 57 09" src="https://user-images.githubusercontent.com/68951000/128856104-548961db-20b3-4dee-9904-6e627c84df3f.png">

 This will give a dropdown menu options of Errors and Messaging.
 Please click on the Messaging title. (circled in red)

 <img width="847" alt="Screen Shot 2021-08-10 at 13 57 35" src="https://user-images.githubusercontent.com/68951000/128856324-5c154942-ae73-4374-b4ae-8b0135cf97d5.png">

 This will lead you to the page pf programmable message logs.
 You can see the history of messages sent via this monitor.
 To see the specific message details please click on the blue colored date line which is circled in red.

 <img width="891" alt="Screen Shot 2021-08-10 at 13 59 44" src="https://user-images.githubusercontent.com/68951000/128856396-6513bc7b-bf52-435a-8cfe-4355ea999f45.png">

 This will lead you the SMS message specifics as follows.
 You can see the body of the message as well.

 <img width="791" alt="Screen Shot 2021-08-10 at 14 00 57" src="https://user-images.githubusercontent.com/68951000/128856437-1ca0d6ad-759a-48cd-8c83-ecead2dc37ff.png">

 If you scroll down you can also see the detailed delivery steps that are followed in the server with their timings.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/68951000/128856548-2090f8a3-c58a-4707-a7ec-c0e86b8b315d.png">

 Here is an example of SMS messages sent by our system: